-Under the New Home Buyer Protection Act, owner builders may apply for authorization to construct a home without warranty in place.
+Under the New Home Buyer Protection Act, owner builders must apply for authorization to construct their own home.
 This is done through the Owner Builder Application for Authorization process.
-If approved, the authorization will allow the owner builder to build their home without a warranty in place.
-More information is available below under Owner Builder Criteria.
+If approved, the authorization will allow the owner builder to construct their own home, whether they choose to build with or without a warranty.

 An individual must meet certain criteria to be eligible for an owner builder authorization.
-An authorization allows an owner builder to build their home without warranty.
 An individual must: